The M. C. Lang Fellowship in Book History, Bibliography, and Humanities Teaching with Historical Sources

 Interested in learning more about the Lang Fellowship?

-Applications for the fifth Lang cohort are open as of 15 September 2023.
+Applications for the sixth Lang cohort are open as of Thursday, September 5, 2024.
 To begin the application process, please log into your myRBS account (or create a new myRBS account).
 On the home screen, scroll to “Scholarships and Fellowship Applications Now Open” and select the “click here” link.
 If you have trouble with myRBS, see the FAQ page or email rbs_lang@virginia.edu.
 Participation in the fellowship program implies acceptance of the scholarship/fellowship Terms and Conditions.
 If you have questions about the fellowship or the application process, please email rbs_lang@virginia.edu.
 Applications must be received by 11:59 p.m.
-ET on Monday, 4 December 2023 (extended from 17 November).
+ET on Monday, December 9, 2024.

 The application will include: